Djokovic and Nadal punch quarter-final tickets

 The Frenchman's determination faded in the second set as Djokovic broke in the fourth and sixth games to run out winner in one hour 40 minutes.

-Djokovic will play Spain's David Ferrer who beat Argentine Juan Martin Del Potro 6-3 6-3.
+Djokovic will play the winner of Tuesday's late match between Juan Martin Del Potro and David Ferrer.

 Nadal, a three-time finalist at the Miami Masters series event, beat 16th seed Kei Nishikori of Japan 6-4 6-4.